Gavriil1/cip5_application_react/README.md

 ### React

-React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-Its primary goal is to make it easy to reason about an interface and its state at any point in time, by dividing the UI into a collection of independent and reusable components ([source](https://www.freecodecamp.org/news/the-react-handbook-b71c27b0a795/)).
+React.js, an open-source JavaScript library, was developed by Jordan Walke, a software engineer at Meta (formerly Facebook).
+It serves as a powerful framework for creating interactive user interfaces and web applications more efficiently than using vanilla JavaScript.
+React’s focus on components allows developers to build reusable UI elements, making it a popular choice for single-page applications and beyond

 I used React for this application for several reasons:

-- Speed - applying React significantly increases the page loading speed and reducing the wait, which affects user experience and satisfaction
-- Flexibility - the React code is easier to maintain and is flexible due to its modular structure, compared to other front-end frameworks
+Flexibility: React’s modular structure makes its code easier to maintain compared to other front-end frameworks.

-- React Bootstrap - excellent choice for improving user experience, used for styling and responsiveness.
-It comes with ready-to-use React built components.
-They are implemented with accessibility in mind, which is a vital factor when creating a front-end application.
-I used plain Bootstrap in my previous projects, so it was an easy choice to use React Bootstrap in this app.
+Speed: When building sites or apps with React, the page loading speed significantly improves because the entire page doesn’t need to refresh and reload all components.
+Instead, components are updated dynamically, reducing wait times and enhancing the overall user experience.

+React Bootstrap is an excellent choice for styling and ensuring responsiveness.
+It provides a collection of ready-to-use React components, significantly reducing the need to create commonly used code from scratch.
+With React Bootstrap, you can streamline your development process and enhance the user experience.

-- Most used library for developing social networking and media content applications - e.g. Meta (formerly Facebook), Instagram, Netflix, Airbnb, etc.
+React is the go-to library for developing social networking and media content applications.
+Notably, major platforms like Meta (formerly Facebook), Instagram, Netflix, and Airbnb have all been built using React1.
+Its versatility and robustness make it a top choice for creating dynamic and interactive web experiences.

-- Reusability of components - no need to write various codes for the same features
+Reusability of components – Components can be created and re used throughout the app with no need to re write code for the same features.

-There were various components created and reused across this application.

 - `<NavBar />` - This is a reusable component that generates a navigation bar.
 It displays different options for logged-in and logged-out users.
 For logged-out users, it shows ‘Sign In’ and ‘Sign Up’ options.
 For logged-in users, it displays ‘Notes’, ‘Important’, ‘Contact Page’, ‘Profile Page’, and ‘Sign Out’ options
   - User stories covered: